JetBrains/teamcity-documentation/topics/teamcity-monitoring-and-diagnostics.md

 ## Metrics

-Since version 2019.2, TeamCity provides server load metrics in a [Prometheus](https://prometheus.io/) format, ready for importing to monitoring solutions with a Prometheus support (for example, to [Grafana](https://grafana.com/)).
-Note that server metrics can be obtained only by a user with the "_View usage statistics_" permission.
+TeamCity provides server load metrics which can be used for monitoring TeamCity server health.

 The __Metrics__ tab displays all supported metrics, their `tag` parameters, and current values.

-You can optionally display experimental metrics on this tab.
-Note that they are still a work in progress – we suggest that you use them for rough estimation only.
+`<TeamCity server URL>/app/metrics` endpoint provides the metrics in a [Prometheus](https://prometheus.io/) format, ready for importing to monitoring solutions with a Prometheus support (for example, to [Grafana](https://grafana.com/)).
+Note that server metrics can be obtained only by a user with the "_View usage statistics_" permission.

-By clicking _Server Load Metrics_, you can get to the metrics endpoint: `<teamcity-host>:<port>/app/metrics`.
-To access experimental metrics, add the `?experimental=true` parameter to the endpoint URL.
+Some metrics are marked as experimental which means that we do not provide support for them and they will likely change in the future TeamCity versions.
+TO get experimental metrics in Prometheus format, add `?experimental=true` parameter to the URL.
+If you find any of the experimental metrics useful and would want them to be graduated to the supported metrics, let us know via our support channel.

 ## Server Logs